 I don’t really have any memories of the fairy tale castles in Saxony.
-I only remembered the photos I so meticulously, almost religiously, glued into my photo albums years ago.
+What I remembered were the photos I so meticulously, almost religiously, glued into my photo albums years ago.
 I have always loved taking photos and telling the stories connected to them.
 But this time I no longer had to try and retract stories from the back of my mind.
 I got to actually relive them.
 Over fifteen years later (gosh, writing that makes me feel old).
 I went to see the seven famous fairy tale castles in Germany and they were all pretty much in one spot: Saxony.
 And here’s how you can see them as well within just three days!

 Gold, Feathers and a Cinderella Shoe